ga-credentials/AssessmentAuthoring/README.md

 Here is an exmaple of a very successful past set of Code Challenges, and the level of rigor we expect in code: (*TBD*).

-## Deliverable 1: Content Outline
+## Deliverable 1: Proposal

 ### Step 1: Receive materials from GA

 Github Repo with:

 - Codebase
-- Prompt Templates
+- Prompt Template

 ### Step 2: Brainstorm Code Challenge Ideas